In a short space of time, call centers have seen a lot of change.

-The increased adoption of this software could really change the face of future call centers as it means agents do not always need to be in the call center to access the system, giving them the opportunity for more flexible and even remote working.
+The increased adoption of this software could really change the face of future call centers as it gives agents the opportunity for flexible and remote working.

-This could mean goodbye to the traditional call center with rows of agents in crowded and noisy environments, and hello to smaller, remote-based call centers with remote agents.
+This could mean saying goodbye to the traditional call center with rows of agents in crowded environments, and hello to smaller, remote-based call centers with remote agents.

 All these changes to the future of call centers will naturally mean a change in the role of agents too.

-With data becoming an increasing part of customer service, agents will also need to have good analytical skills in order to make the most of all of the data they can access in the CRM.
+With data becoming an increasingly prevalent part of customer service, agents will also need to have good analytical skills in order to make the most of all of the data they can access in the CRM.

-These highly trained and skilled agents, sometimes referred to as ‘super agents’, will be able to use a wide range of contact channels - including phone, live chat, video chat and social media - and will have to stay up to date with any changes to these channels.
+These highly trained and skilled agents, sometimes referred to as ‘super agents’, will be able to use a variety of engagement channels - including phone, web calls, live chat, video chat and social media - and will have to stay up to date with any changes to these channels.

 Discover use cases, implementation tips, and ROI for video chat as a contact channel